oroinc/documentation/commerce/user_guide/index.rst

 .. `Websites <./system/websites>`_ &

-* Multiple `Organizations <./customers>`_, Websites and `Stores <./marketing-web-catalog>`_: Many businesses manage multinational brands that operate across various countries, currencies, and tax regulations.
+* Multiple `Organizations <./customers>`_, Websites and :ref:`Stores <user-guide--web-catalog>`: Many businesses manage multinational brands that operate across various countries, currencies, and tax regulations.
 OroCommerce Enterprise Edition comes out-of-the-box with flexible and robust multi-website management capabilities which allows organizations to easily orchestrate multiple businesses from one central admin console.
-* `Content Management System <./marketing-web-catalog>`_: Native CMS capabilities allow marketers and merchandise managers to manage robust digital media-enabled catalogs and rich product information pages providing buyers with the information they need to make purchasing decisions.
+* :ref:`Content Management System <user-guide--web-catalog>`: Native CMS capabilities allow marketers and merchandise managers to manage robust digital media-enabled catalogs and rich product information pages providing buyers with the information they need to make purchasing decisions.
 In addition, OroCommerce’s theme is designed with an intuitive, user-friendly front-end which allows buyers to easily find the information and products they need.

 .. `Personalized Catalog Management <./products-master-catalog>`_